ghislainv/forestatrisk/docsrc/notebooks/country_data/country_data.rst

 2.5 Plots
 ~~~~~~~~~

-We can plot the past deforestation on the period 2000--2010--2020:
+We can plot the past deforestation for the period 2000--2010--2020:

 .. code:: python